brendanbax/2-7-study/README.md

-# 2-7-study
-Companion app for 2:7 Bible Study
+# 2:7 Bible Study App

+Basic application for memorizing key passages, some mild gamification.

+Built with JavaScript and Vue.